 - The number of government agencies continues to decrease, but not at the same pace as in the early and mid-2000s.
-In January 2015 there were 349 agencies, which is 21 fewer than in 2014.
-The decrease is mainly due to the county police authorities and the National Laboratory of Forensic Science being subsumed into the new Police Authority.
+In January 2016 there were 347 agencies, which is 2 fewer than in 2015.

-- Citizens were most positive about work by the police, while the Public Employment Service is the least appreciated of the large agencies.
+- Citizens were most positive about work by the Police and the Swedish Tax Agency, while the Public Employment Service is the least appreciated of the agencies in the survey.